thenanisore/petri-net-editor/README.md

 # petri-net-decomposer

-*Petri Net Decomposer* is an application used to work with Petri nets, a full-function editor and analyzer.
-The program supports creating and editing Petri Nets, working with marking and firing transitions, basic structural analysis and decomposition into various components (with highlighting and exporting for any further usage).
-Has some additional functions such as auto-layout and export to text and image files.
+*Petri Net Decomposer* is an application for working with Petri nets, a minimalist editor capable of simple structural analysis.

-The application intended for specialists working with Petri nets and for students studying Process Mining and for those interested in the subject.
+The app was written as a coursework in 2014, so unfortunately it isn't maintained.
+Even though, it does contain some neat graph algorithms, like Kosaraju's, force-directed layout (or rather, my attempt at it) and finding circuits, handles and bridges (described in [this](https://link.springer.com/chapter/10.1007/3-540-53863-1_27) paper).
+So feel free to use it whatever way you want.

 ## Screenshots
 ![App Window](Screenshots/Screenshot_1.png?raw=true "App Window")